-Understanding Backlinks and Their Role in Your Strategy
+The Importance of Backlinks in Your SEO Strategy

-This is how Google views backlinks as votes of popularity for a website or webpage, and there is a strong correlation between those with a higher number of links pointing to them and higher rankings.
+Popularity is another factor.
+Because Google views backlinks as votes of popularity for a website or webpage, there is a strong correlation between sites with lots of (quality) backlinks and better rankings.

 See this link on Wired’s review to the GoPro Hero 8 Black?

 That is one of GoPro’s backlinks.
 It points from an article on Wired to a product page on the GoPro website.